 You should also be aware that Development staff are responsible for making gift reports.
 These reports can be a requirement for a grant or granting organization.
 Additionally, individual or family donors often want updates on projects or descriptions of how gifts have positively impacted the University.
 If you have success stories to share or want to communicate appreciation for funding, please contact the Dean's Office or Development Office.
 Keep in mind that gifts remaining unspent when there is a clear need does not encourage further donations.
 Hoarding funds for a future undefined need is not a good strategy.

 Please make yourself familiar with the purchasing policies and procedures on the Business Office website.
 Purchases of $500 or more generally trigger the purchasing procedures.
 Purchase requisition forms are required for any purchases over $1,500 or those using federal funds.
-Depending on the account to be charged and the amount either Dean Keen/Associate Dean McCoy or Provost Conner will sign the purchase requisition form.
+Depending on the account to be charged and the amount either Dean Hill/Associate Dean McCoy or Provost Conner will sign the purchase requisition form.
 Please send all relevant documents (current quote or invoice, warranty language, purchase terms, etc.) to Associate Dean McCoy in one submission.
 She will coordinate the Dean or Provost signature as well as General Counsel review (as applicable - see Contracts below).
 Once a requisition is signed and finalized, the Dean's Office will send the original, fully-executed document to the Business Office and send an electronic copy (with all attachments) for the department's records.
 Please allow at least 2 weeks for turn-around and review (more time during the summer).

-As a department chair, you may only sign University contracts for amounts under $1,000 if you have been expressly designated that authority in writing by Dean Keen.
+As a department chair, you may only sign University contracts for amounts under $1,000 if you have been expressly designated that authority in writing by Dean Hill.
 Individual faculty may not sign contracts committing W&L resources without chairs' signatures.
 This written delegation must be kept on file in your office and the Dean's Office as well as with General Counsel and the University Controller.
-In order to seek delegated authority other than a department chair, you will need to submit a written request to the Dean's Office specifying a specific title for delegation (not an individual) and the scope of delegation (dollar amount, specific vendor, etc.).
+In order to seek delegated authority other than a department chair, you will need to submit a written request to the Dean's Office stipulating a specific title for delegation (not an individual) and the scope of delegation (dollar amount, specific vendor, etc.).